jblevins1991/rogue-like-dungeons/DEVELOPMENT.md

 that will expect the modpack zip file for Rogue Like Dungeons at `/data/RAD-Serverpack-1.49.zip`.
 It will then set up the modpack for us and start the server for us automatically if these conditions are met.

+## Building with Docker Compose

+If you want to build the container with Docker Compose instead, you can follow the Docker Desktop documentation up until you build the image and container.
+Instead just run `docker-compose up -d` and it will start.